 If you have been arrested for operating a motor vehicle under the influence of alcohol or drugs, it is in your best interests to consult with a skilled attorney to discuss your DWI defense strategies.

-Our attorneys at The Law Office of Brett H. Pritchard may be able to help you prove that the police did not have reasonable suspicion to make a traffic stop.
-Call 254-501-4040 to discuss your particular situation.
+Our attorneys at the Law Office of Brett H. Pritchard may be able to help you prove that the police did not have reasonable suspicion to make a traffic stop.
+Contact us online or call us at (254) 781-4222 to discuss your particular situation.